Author: arte

 May 27: Rebeca Barquera/ The Plastic Integration Movement México: More than murals on buildings.

-The Transversal Tours are visits through the Arte ABierto exhibitions with guests from different areas beyond art, to expand the themes and points of reference from other gazes, perspectives, languages and disciplines.
+The Cross-sectional Journeys are visits to the Arte Abierto exhibitions with guests from various areas beyond art, to expand the themes and points of reference from other perspectives, perspectives, languages and disciplines.

 >>